jkeen/ember-stereo/CUSTOM_CONNECTIONS.md

   }
 ```

-### Other required methods to let hifi control your sound
+### Other required methods to let stereo control your sound

 ```javascript
 _setVolume(volume) {